Forward-Nexus/fwdai-pro/pro-os/user-docs/user-guide/understanding-the-system.md

 **Elle:** "Make sure we're GDPR compliant on password storage."

 **Denny:** "Good catch Elle, I'll add that to the spec."

+**What's new in v2.1:**
+- Experts discuss naturally (no formal handoffs needed)
+- Cross-validate each other's work
+- You see authentic collaboration
+- Higher quality from multiple perspectives

 ### 5. Ada Implements